ozzann/my-vagrant/README.md

 ## Usage

-To set up the environment just run a command:
+After cloning this directory to set up the environment run a command:

       vagrant up

-Then after all virtual machines have set up, one should synchronize puppet master and puppet node by running:
+Then after all VMs had successfully set up, one should build Jenkins 'app' job and after that synchronize Puppet master and Puppet Client manually by running these commands:

-    sudo puppet agent -t     # run puppet agent at production.puppet.node.vm
+  - run puppet agent at production.puppet.node.vm

+    	sudo puppet agent -t

-    sudo puppet cert list --all     # at puppet.master.vm to reassure there is a certificate
+  - at puppet.master.vm to reassure there is a certificate for 'production.puppet.node.vm'
-                               #  for 'production.puppet.node.vm'

-    sudo puppet cert sign --all     # sign all certificates at puppet.master
+    	sudo puppet cert list --all

-                               # including just created certificate
+  - sign all certificates at puppet.master including just created certificate from 'production.puppet.node.vm'

-                               # from 'production.puppet.node.vm'
+    	sudo puppet cert sign --all

-    sudo puppet agent -t     # run agent to apply puppet manifests at production.puppet.node.vm
+  - run agent to apply puppet manifests at 'production.puppet.node.vm'

+    	sudo puppet agent -t

-As a result
+As a result three virtual machines: **jenkins.server.vm, puppet.master.vm, production.puppet.node.vm** should be running.

-In order to check if everything is set up correct, one should call curl command:
+In order to check if everything is set up correct call curl command at 'production.puppet.node':

-    curl http://localhost:9000    # at production.puppet.node.vm

-or

-    curl 192.168.56.106:9000    # at any other virtual machine.
-This IP address is production VM's IP.
+    curl localhost:9000

+or ping a server from any other VM using its IP address:

+    curl 192.168.56.106:9000

+## What's inside